 How to celebrate National Indigenous Peoples Day

 - Utilize this time for self-education and reflection.
 The Centre for Excellence in Learning and Teaching has highlighted a number of Indigenous teachings on their Indigenous Education page.
 Learn about the significance of strawberries and the strawberry moon, water, buffalo, cedar tree and more.

 - Non-Indigenous participants are welcome and encouraged to attend (google sheet) community events happening in their areas (external link) .

 - Visit external resources such as the Government of Canada’s National Indigenous History Month page (external link) .

 - Support community-based healing and remembrance by donating to small grants through the Na-mi-quai-ni-mak Community Support Fund (external link) .

 - Support Indigenous initiatives across the campus by attending events, sharing event details with your networks, and sharing links that highlight their work.

 This event is organized by the National Indigenous Peoples Day organizing committee

-This year’s events were organized by a collective of non-Indigenous staff members, co-chaired by Amy Desjarlais, Rebirthed Teachings Lead, in the Office of Aboriginal Initiatives within the Office of the Vice-President, Equity and Community Inclusion (OVPECI) and Jane Schmidt, Librarian.
-The collective includes staff from the Centre for Excellence in Learning and Teaching, Library, School of Early Childhood Studies, Office of the Provost and Student Life and Learning Support.
+This year’s events are organized by a collective of Indigenous and non-Indigenous colleagues, led by Crystal Osawamick, Manager of Indigenous Events & Special Projects and Ryan Kerr, Events and Communications Specialist in the Ceremonials Office.
+The collective includes staff from the Office of Indigeous Initiatives, Indigenous Education Council, Indigenous Student Services, the Centre for Excellence in Learning and Teaching, TMU Libraries, School of Early Childhood Studies, Office of the Provost, Career, Co-op and Student Success, and Student Life and Learning Support.

 Watch the 2021 opening ceremony